 In addition to the above, it is very easy to spot locations from Nurse, Spying, Screaming, Don’t Lose Your Head, Camping, At Your Convenience, Behind, England and Emmannuelle as much of Pinewood has remained unchanged since the late 1950s when Carry On first came to the studios.

-If you have IT projects you would like to discuss we would love to invite you to Pinewood for a coffee and a chat, it will also be a great opportunity to learn more about the making of so many iconic British movies – you can book an appointment online here.
+If you have IT projects you would like to discuss we would love to invite you for a chat over lunch at Pinewood, it will also give you the opportunity to learn about the studio’s iconic history, you can learn more and book a meeting here.